Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Set-AzIntegrationAccountAgreement.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmIntegrationAccountAgreement** cmdlet modifies an integration account agreement.
+The **Set-AzIntegrationAccountAgreement** cmdlet modifies an integration account agreement.
 This cmdlet returns an object that represents the integration account agreement.
 Specify the integration account name, resource group name, and agreement name.
 Template parameter file values that you specify at the command line take precedence over template parameter values in a template parameter object.